 Discover a treasure trove of historical sites on a heritage walk through Kuching Town before escaping to Bako National Park for a wildlife discovery of Sarawak.
-Trek walking trails looking out for wildlife, search for the elusive Irrawaddy dolphins and learn about a rehabilitation programme for orang utans.
+Trek walking trails, looking out for wildlife, search for the elusive Irrawaddy dolphins and learn about a rehabilitation programme for orangutans.

-Head to the site of the State Mosque - a Mughal-style pink mosque with striking gold minarets.
-At various points on the heritage walk take the opportunity to stop and sample some regional delicacies from the street and kopitiams (small cafes).
-Discover the health benefits of Chinese tea with a stop at the oldest tea shop in Kuching, make an offering at a 175-year-old temple and walk streets that have remained virtually unchanged for 100 years where traditional craftsmen ply their trade.
-The heritage walk takes around four hours and there will be a break for a local lunch as and when needed.
+Discover the health benefits of Chinese tea with a stop at the oldest tea shop in Kuching, make an offering at a 175-year-old temple and walk streets that have remained virtually unchanged for 100 years when traditional craftsmen ply their trade.

 Enjoy the afternoon at leisure.